Last updated April 18, 2026

 Use this view as a daily or weekly checklist to keep reconciliation clean.

 Once a payment is Accepted, its matched commissions become Agent Payable.
+In the owner mental model, that means the commissions have reached the Payable stage.
 The next step is paying your agents:

 Configure payout behavior in Settings > Commission: